ucrcsedept/course-support/module-2/module2revised.md

 ## Navigating the Linux File System

-> Note: "Folders" will be referred to as "directories".
+> Note: "Folders" will be referred to as "directories" from now on, since most documentation refer to them as directories.

 Log into UCR servers with VSCode's Remote-SSH and open a terminal using `Ctrl + ~` or `Cmd + ~`, and open your folder (just like module 1).
 Notice that the terminal, whenever it waits for your input, says the current user @ the name of the server, which in this case should look like `[(your UCR id)@xe-02 ~]`.
 It also says the current directory your terminal is looking at.